 - ½ cup Onion finely chopped

-- 1 large or 2 small Green Onion chopped (approx. 2 tbsp. (heaps) or ¼ cup loosely packed)
+- 1 large or 2 small Green Onion chopped (approx. 2 tablespoon (heaps) or ¼ cup loosely packed)

 - ½ cup (approx…) tightly packed chopped cilantro

-- 5-6 Curry Leaves chopped or 1 tbsp. chopped curry leaves (I did not have any curry leaves today so added 1 more green onion & more cilantro)
+- 5-6 Curry Leaves chopped or 1 tablespoon chopped curry leaves (I did not have any curry leaves today so added 1 more green onion & more cilantro)

 - ⅓ Water (You may need little less than that)